aim4/synthloop/README.md

 ## Notes

+Update (most to least recent):

+I decided to switch from Pure.css to Milligram.
+Milligram has a more minimalistic, clean look to me.
+The aesthetic was my main deciding factor.
+(Other factors like size and update-activity are roughly the same, according to https://www.webfx.com/blog/web-design/small-css-frameworks/)

+---

 I tried to use Pure.css's grid, but it was squishing the text.
 I decided to just use Flexbox instead of trying to fix the grid.
 Other components from Pure.css seem to be working fine.

+---

 Below is the default README generated from create-react-app.